cacaogithu/FEMOTTA/replit.md

 # CORSAIR AI Marketing Image Editor

 ## Overview
 A professional full-stack web application for AI-powered marketing image editing with CORSAIR branding.
-This app allows users to upload marketing briefs (PDF or text prompt) and product images, which can be processed either through an existing n8n automation workflow or directly via the Wavespeed Nano Banana API.
+Users upload marketing briefs (PDF or text prompt) and product images, which are processed directly via the Wavespeed Nano Banana API for instant AI-powered image editing.
+The app features a sleek dark gaming aesthetic with before/after comparison sliders and an AI chat assistant that can trigger real-time image re-editing.

 ## Project Structure
 ```